-The Council has addressed threats to habitat from fishing activities and, through a series of amendments to the original FMPs, has included management measures to minimize these adverse threats.
+As required by the Magnuson-Stevens Act, the Council has addressed threats to habitat from fishing activities through a series of amendments to the original FMPs, and has included management measures to minimize these adverse threats.
 No new management measures or regulations were proposed in the 1998 EFH Amendment (GMFMC 1998).
 The Council's EFH FEIS (GMFMC 2004) used a fishing gear sensitivity index and fishing effort to analyze the relative risk of impacts to EFH resulting from various fishing activities.
 EFH Generic Amendment 3 (GMFMC 2005) proposed four additional measures to prevent, mitigate, or minimize the adverse effects of fishing on EFH in the Gulf.
 These measures were to:

 - 1. Prohibit bottom anchoring over coral reefs in some HAPC (East and West FGBNMS, McGrail Bank, Pulley Ridge, and North and South Tortugas Ecological Reserves) and on the significant coral communities on Stetson Bank. - 2.
 Prohibit use of trawling gear, bottom longlines, buoy gear, and traps/pots on coral reefs throughout the Gulf EEZ (East and West FGBNMS, McGrail Bank, Pulley Ridge, and North and South Tortugas Ecological Reserves) and on the significant coral resources on Stetson Bank. - 3.
 Require a weak link in the tickler chain of bottom trawls on all habitats.
-A weak link is defined as a length or section of the tickler chain that has a breaking strength that is less than the chain itself and is easily seen as such when visually inspected. - 4.
-Establish an education program on the protection of coral reefs when using various fishing gears in coral reef areas for recreational and commercial fishermen.
+A weak link is defined as a length or section of the tickler chain that has a breaking strength that is less than the chain itself and is easily seen as such when visually inspected.